dowjones/react-dropdown-tree-select/README.md

 ⚠️ If multiple nodes in data are selected - by setting either `checked` or `isDefaultValue`, only the first visited node stays selected.

+### pageSize

+Type: `number` (default: `100`)

+Customize the number of nodes displayed in the tree before a scroll to near the bottom is required to load additional nodes.

 ### showPartiallySelected

 Type: `bool` (default: `false`)